-An 22.
+An 14.
 Introduction to Sociocultural Anthropology.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); second term.
 Introduction to anthropological theory.
 Exploration of the diversity of human culture.
 Examination of the relationship between ecology, technology, and subsistence, patterns of marriage and residence, gender and sexual division of labor, reproduction, kinship, and descent.
 Links between economic complexity, population, social stratification, political organization, law, religion, ritual, and warfare are traced.
 Ethnic diversity and interethnic relations are surveyed.
 The course is oriented toward understanding the causes of cross-cultural variation and the evolution of culture.
 Instructor: Ensminger.

 An 97.
 Undergraduate Research.
 Units to be arranged; any term.
 Prerequisites: advanced Anthropology and instructor's permission.
 This course offers advanced undergraduates the opportunity to pursue research in Anthropology individually or in a small group.
 Graded pass/fail.

 An 101.
 Selected Topics in Anthropology.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Topics to be determined by instructor.
 Instructor: Staff.

 An/PS 127.
 Corruption.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Prerequisites: AN 22 or PS 12.
 Corruption taxes economies and individuals in both the developing and the developed world.
 We will examine what corruption means in different places and contexts, from grand financial scandals to misappropriation of development funds, ethnic patronage, and the theft of elections.
 How do we measure it?
 What are its costs and social consequences?
 What has culture got to do with it?
 How much does a free press matter?
 One antidote to corruption is better governance.
 Students will work closely with the professor to develop an independent and original research project analyzing a large dataset from Kenya.
 The goal is to understand why some regional governments in Kenya are better able to control this problem than others.
 Lessons learned should have global implications.
 Limited enrollment.
 Instructor: Ensminger.

 An 135.
 Primate Behavior.
 9 units (3-0-6); third term.
 This course will examine how natural selection has shaped the social organization, life histories, reproductive strategies, social behavior, and cognitive abilities of nonhuman primates.
 It will review natural and sexual selection, examine the ecological and social pressures that shape primate behavior, and consider the role these principles play in shaping modern human behavior.
 Instructor: Staff.
 Not offered 2017–18.